ahmad2shadab/ahmad2shadab/README.md

 # 👋 Hey there

-Full Stack Web Developer focused on `JavaScript` technologies with hands-on experience in the `MERN` stack.
+I'm Full Stack Web Developer focused on `JavaScript` technologies with hands-on experience in the `MERN` stack.
 Skilled in building scalable web applications, developing REST APIs, and designing responsive, accessible user interfaces.
 I’ve spent the past two years deepening my backend knowledge, exploring `DevOps`, and improving `system design` skills.
 I thrive in collaborative, product-driven teams and am always eager to contribute, learn, and deliver impact.

 ## 🚀 About Me
 - 🌱 Passionate about crafting impactful web solutions with clean architecture, scalable code, and user-focused design.